saptreekly/SIEM/README.md

 *   **Fast:** O(1) deduplication and high-throughput ingestion.
 *   **Fault-Tolerant:** Embraces the "Let it Fail" philosophy via supervised process management.
 *   **Self-Contained:** No massive distributed cluster required for basic operations.

+## The Ensemble Orchestra

+This SIEM utilizes a "Conductor/Performer" architecture to separate high-velocity data processing from control-plane orchestration:

+*   **The Performers (Rust, Zig, Odin, ASM):** These are the high-velocity "musicians."
+They operate asynchronously and independently, handling log ingestion, assembly-accelerated parsing, and in-memory threat correlation.
+They synchronize state (deduplication filters) via a P2P Gossip Mesh to avoid centralized bottlenecks.
+*   **The Conductor (Elixir/BEAM):** This is the "scorekeeper."
+It monitors the health of all Performer nodes, handles process supervision (automatically restarting failed performers), propagates global configuration changes (rules/thresholds), and aggregates cluster-wide telemetry.

+This hybrid approach leverages Erlang/BEAM’s world-class fault tolerance to manage the lifecycle of high-performance native-compiled data plane components.

 ## Architecture Highlights

 This is a polyglot, ensemble-based architecture designed for extreme performance and fault-tolerance: